mihirchronicles/mihirchronicles.github.io/content/notes/on-programming.md

     - It is critical to know the ins and outs of a contract.
 You don't set your house on fire to test your smoke alarm.
 You test the contract.
 This ensures your applications will work together.
 The contract is between a consumer and a provider.
     - GraphQL is a query language that was developed specifically for APIs.
 It prioritizes giving clients exactly the data they request and no more.
 It is designed to make APIs fast, flexible, and developer-friendly.
 As an alternative to REST, GraphQL gives front-end developers the ability to query multiple databases, microservices, and APIs with a single GraphQL endpoint.
 Organizations choose to build APIs with GraphQL because it helps them develop applications faster.

-## Testing

-Testing is essential to successfully shipping new features the first time and ongoing maintenance of existing software.
-Testing is a high-leverage area for PMs to quickly improve your product quality.
-There are many types of testing, but we’ll focus on the following:

-- Unit tests: Unit tests are code written in combination with new functions, to test a variety of functionality.
-This is the lowest level of testing.
-The percentage of the code base that has associated unit tests is called coverage.
-- Integration tests: Integration tests are tests between different components of the software.
-For example, we might test that the new feature we added to upsell customers at checkout properly works with our tax calculation service.
-This is targeted testing between components that are independent but closely related.
-- End-to-end tests: End-to-end (E2E) tests are a full walkthrough of the desired workflow and interact with all relevant systems.
-E2E testing is more time-intensive but often reveals issues you otherwise might not find.
-This is especially true if the workflow is dependent on many services working together correctly.
-- User acceptance tests: User acceptance tests are typically in the domain of product or design.
-These tests require users to use the current version of your feature from beginning to end with minimal intervention.
-From this, you’ll learn if the interaction design is intuitive or if more work is needed before making the feature available.

 ## Monolithic vs Microservice Architecture

 - A monolithic architecture is a traditional approach where an entire application is built as a single, self-contained unit.
 This architecture has several characteristics: